 Language Bioprogram Hypothesis Proposed by Derek Bickerton: the capacity for language creation seen in creolization, homesign, and the development of NSL is the same capacity that underlies language acquisition.
-Humans have an innate core knowledge about the structural properties human languages have. (innate domain-specific knowledge)
+Humans have an innate core knowledge about the structural properties human languages have. (innate domain-specific knowledge) In accord with the generativist (linguistic nativist) approach to language acquisition.

-In accord with the generativist approach to language acquisition.
+Language Bioprogram Hypothesis

-Language Bioprogram Hypothesis Proposed by Derek Bickerton: the capacity for language creation seen in creolization, homesign, and the development of NSL is the same capacity that underlies language acquisition.
-But this ability may not be language-specific!
-It could be statistical learning or pattern analysis abilities.(innate domain-general abilities)
+Proposed by Derek Bickerton: the capacity for language creation seen in creolization, homesign, and the development of NSL is the same capacity that underlies language acquisition.

-Elizabeth Bates
+But this ability may not be languagespecific!
+It could be statistical learning or pattern analysis abilities.

-Recap
+(innate domain-general abilities)

-Evidence from pidgins & creoles, homesign, and Nicaraguan Sign Language suggest that language is something that human children can create even in the absence of language input.
+non-linguistic nativist response

+Elizabeth Bates Support for differences between children & adult generalizations (sometimes depending on input consistency or quantity): Hudson Kam & Newport (2005), Hudson Kam & Newport (2009), Hudson Kam (2017), Hendricks, Miller, & Jackson (2018) Recap Evidence from pidgins & creoles, homesign, and Nicaraguan Sign Language suggest that language is something that human children can create even in the absence of language input.
 The Language Bioprogram Hypothesis suggests that this ability is due to children's innate domain-specific knowledge about language.
+An alternative view is that there may be non-linguistic innate knowledge or abilities that lead to the creation of language structure in the absence of input.

 Questions?

-You should be able to answer up through question 9 of the bio bases review sheet, and up through question 15 on HW2.
+You should be able to answer up through question 9 of the bio bases review sheet, and up through question 10 on HW2.